marcopaglio/BookingApp/README.md

 If you just launch the BookingApp application with PostgreSQL as DBMS there are no *known* machine requirements.<br>

-Otherwise, the BookingApp project runs a Docker container with MongoDB, the version of which is greater than 5.0 and requires the use of AVX instructions.
+Otherwise, the BookingApp project runs a Docker container with MongoDB, the version of which is greater than 5.0 and requires the use of *Advanced Vector Extensions* (AVX) instructions.
 To determine whether your CPU model supports AVX, check the manufacturer’s website and enter your CPU model number.
 Alternatively, below there are other methods specific to the Operating System (OS).

 > :alarm_clock: **N.B**: Even if your machine supports AVX instructions, a hosted Virtual Machine may disable them due to virtualization issues.
 See the section on [Running on Virtual Machine](#running-on-virtual-machine) for fixing this possible problem.